 Routes here are ordered in L to R fashion as one would approach heading down the hill along the Boneyard cliff, then moving west, and climbing back up the hill along the Sepulcher.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Catacomb:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Catacomb:

 Featured Route For The Catacomb